-TMT will also implement a Materials Storage / Waste Management Plan, including a Spill Prevention and Response Plan.
+TMT will also implement a Materials Storage/Waste Management Plan, including a Spill Prevention and Response Plan.
+These plans will be in concert with the guidelines of the CMP.

 OCCL received testimony from KAHEA that TMT planned to "haul chemical wastewater and hazardous waste down to the county dump."
 OCCL has not been able to confirm this, and notes that the application calls for waste to be transported to a waste treatment and disposal facility.